mpaguilar/msa-toy/APP_SPEC.md

 # Managing code details and notes

-`DETAILS.md` contains the current state of the code.
 `DOCSTRINGS.md` contains the function signatures and docstrings for functions within files.
-Prefer using `DETAILS.md` and `DOCSTRINGS.md` over requesting additional files.
+Prefer using `DOCSTRINGS.md` over requesting additional files.
-Request additional files only when necessary information is not included in `DETAILS.md` or `DOCSTRINGS.md`
+Request additional files only when necessary information is not included in `DOCSTRINGS.md`